Fang-Zhang/Project-Manager-Career/02- PM-Career/Project-Manager/Interview-Questions.md

 ## 21. As a Project Manager, what motivates you every day?
 (What keep you going every day)
     21.1 This company’s mission
     21.2 Personal Mission(leave somthing valuable to the world)
-## 22. What will you do in the first month once you were a release lead?
+## 22. What will you do in the first month once you were a project manager?
+- Listen, observe and learn
+- Understand your client’s needs and wants
+- Know your team and their personalities
+- Take the opportunity to learn some new skills
+- Help out around the workplace
+- Try to master the tools your company possesses
-## 23. What kind of necessary skills should a release lead have?
-(What qualities might a release manager possess to do their job well?)
+## 23. What kind of necessary skills should a project manager have?
+(What qualities might a project manager possess to do their job well?)
-    23.1 For Standard Release Manager
+    23.1 For Standard Project Manager
-        Technical Knowledge
+        Industry Context Technical Knowledge
-        Risk Management
-        Stakeholder Management
+        Project Management Skills
-    23.2 For Enterprise Release Manager
+    23.2 For Enterprise Project Manager (Program/Portfolio Manager) Business Awareness
-        Business Awareness
-        Contingency Planning, Roll-Back, Recovery
-## 24. What are the differences in dependencies between releases and software?
-## 25. How do you drive your project through data?
+## 24. How do you drive your project through data?
 (HR/Cost/Progress/)
-## 26. Is automation equal to DevOps?
-(CI/CT/CD)
-    26.1 Automation is one of the approaches/tools to DevOps.
-    26.2 DevOps’s main idea is to deliver value efficiency.
-## 27. Tell me what technology interests you currently?
-    27.1 Relevant to this position
-## 28. During the process of product development, why is continuous integration important?
-## 29. What makes you stand out from the other candidates applying for this role?
+## 25. What makes you stand out from the other candidates applying for this role?
-## 30. What is your process for making decisions related to your work?
+## 26. What is your process for making decisions related to your work?
-## 31. What is the skill set of DevOps?
-    31.1 Programming Languages
-    31.2 CI/CD Pipeline
-    31.3 Pipeline as Code
-    31.4 Infrastructure as Code
-    31.5 Configuration as Code
-    31.6 Logging and Monitoring
-    31.7 Docker and Kubernetes
-    31.8 Cloud
-    31.9 Self-Service Development (Backend and Frontend)
 <br>
 <br>
 <br>